Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

 \subsection{Example: Serial Recall Task}

 While the experiments in the previous section show the applicability of our method to a wide class of BT and state graph structures, we also demonstrate the same \textit{target recovery} metric in a larger, more complex problem that more closely matches a real-world application.
-In this case, we model the serial recall use case introduced in Section \ref{sec:introduction}.\looseness=-1
+In this case, we model the serial recall use case.
 Serial recall is the ability to recall a novel sequence in order, and can be measured using memory tasks where participants are provided a sequence of ``items'' (e.g. verbally, visually, with physical objects, etc.) and must correctly recall the order of the sequence \citep{hurlstone2024serial}.
 We model such a task where the sequence is provided by a social robot.
+The use of social robots in cognitive exercise and therapy is steadily emerging~\citep{yuan2021systematic,andriella2022introducing,cavallaro2024social}, and the approach we outline here seeks to emulate the complexity of the decision-making in these real world applications in simulation.\looseness=-1

-The robot can select the length of the sequence (i.e. the number of items) and the complexity (number of unique items).
+In our formulation, the robot can select the length of the sequence (i.e. the number of items) and the complexity (number of unique items).
 Once the user repeats back the sequence, it can evaluate the sequence and, depending on the response time and accuracy in repeating the sequence, can choose to continue to a new sequence, repeat the existing sequence, or end the entire exercise.
 In between showing the sequences, the robot can also select ``social actions'' such as encouraging or congratulating the user, or trying to recapture their attention.
 The task repeats until a maximum number of sequences is reached or the robot decides to end the task prematurely.\looseness=-1

 Apart from task state variables set by the system, the state also consists of a model of the user.
 Adapting the ``persona'' of \cite{andriella2019learning}, we define a user along several dimensions, namely Attention, Memory, Reactivity and Frustration, each ranging from 0 (low) to 1 (high).
 These factors, together with the difficulty of the task, in turn affect other user variables such as Confusion and Engagement, as well as the response time and accuracy of the user when repeating a sequence.